2026 Are There Any One-Year Online Information Technology Degree Programs Worth Considering?

 What Are the Eligibility Requirements for One-year Online Information Technology Programs?

-• Prior College Credits: Applicants generally need a minimum of 24 transferable college credits, or often an associate degree in technical science or a related discipline, to qualify for accelerated online IT programs.
+• Prior college credits: Applicants generally need a minimum of 24 transferable college credits, and some programs prefer or require an associate degree in technical science or a related discipline.

-• Minimum GPA: A cumulative GPA between 2.5 and 3.0 is commonly required and varies by institution and program.
+• Minimum GPA: A cumulative GPA between 2.5 and 3.0 is commonly required, depending on the school and program.

 What Should I Look for in One-year Online Information Technology Degree Programs?